 It can’t be stressed enough that if your restaurant offers something your competitors can’t, use it to your advantage.
 Your list of pizza toppings is longer than any other pizzeria in Southend?
 You can seat more customers than any other French restaurant in Knightsbridge?
 Put it in print.
 Gain a competitive edge.

-Above all, make sure your menu conveys your restaurant’s style and approach; be that sophisticated and lavish, or budget-option ‘as much as you can eat for a fiver’.
+Above all, make sure your restaurant or takeaway menu conveys your style and approach; be that sophisticated and lavish, or budget-option ‘as much as you can eat for a fiver’.
 This can be conveyed with things like your chosen colour scheme (go for colours that are in keeping with your décor), font-type, overall tone of writing, menu shape/design.

 Your afters (before clicking Print):

 - Ensure your design and content is not similar to your competitors’

 - Check for typos, errant apostrophes, word repetition